mathcodes/mathcodes.github.io/Homework/Homework14/02-Homework/Develop/Develop/HomeworkInstructions.md

 var db = require("./models");
 ```
 ### middleware in server.js
  - [ ] Creating express app and configuring middleware needed for authentication.
 This is our normal express configuration for handling the data parsing followed by the last line which is our static serving assets to the public.
-ONE THING I WOULD CHANGE HERE AS A COMMON PRACTICE IS TO BRING THE "var app = express();" LINE JUST BEFORE THE PORT ASSIGNMENT ABOVE.
 ```
 var app = express();
 app.use(express.urlencoded({ extended: true }));